 Medical facilities are one of the basic service indicators which need to be studied so as to know the quality of life in the area.
-In the most of the study area villages considered for the study, do not have health facility with in their village premises.
+In the most of the study area villages considered for the study, do not have health facility within their village premises.
+They have to depend on health facility in the nearby urban center like Ranchi, Silli, Muri etc.